Do you help look after someone

 What help can I get for the person I look after?

-We only support unpaid carers registered with us, we don’t support the person you look after however, we will be able to signpost and give you information to access services that can help.
+We only support unpaid carers registered with us.
+We don’t support the person you look after however, we will be able to signpost and give you information to access services that can help.

 How do I plan for an emergency?